ebarcott-aerospike/kubernetes-operator/docs/Create-Aerospike-cluster.md

 description: Create Aerospike Cluster
 ---

-To deploy Aerospike using the Operator, you will create an Aerospike custom resource file which describes the cluster (including its number of nodes, the Aerospike configuration, system resources, etc.).
-You will then push that configuration file to your Kubernetes cluster(s).
+To deploy the Aerospike cluster using the Operator, you will create an Aerospike custom resource file, which describes the cluster (including its number of nodes, the Aerospike configuration, system resources, etc.).
+You will then apply that configuration file to your Kubernetes cluster(s).

 ## Prerequisites